Edit

 Calling the Get User Delegation Key operation returns the key as a set of values that are used as parameters on the user delegation SAS token.
 These parameters are described in the Get User Delegation Key reference and in the next section.

-When a client requests a user delegation key using an OAuth 2.0 token, OneLake returns a user delegation key on behalf of the client.
-A SAS created with this user delegation key is granted at most the permissions granted to the client, scoped down to the permissions explicitly granted in the SAS.
+When a client requests a user delegation key by using an OAuth 2.0 token, OneLake returns the key on behalf of the client.
+A SAS created with this user delegation key is granted, at most, the permissions granted to the client.
+But they're scoped down to the permissions explicitly granted in the SAS.

-You can create any number of OneLake SASs for the lifetime of the user delegation key.
-However, a OneLake SAS and user delegation keys can be valid for at most one hour, and can't exceed the lifetime of the token requesting them.
-These lifetime restrictions are shorter than the maximum lifetime of an Azure Storage user delegated SAS.
+You can create any number of OneLake SAS tokens for the lifetime of the user delegation key.
+However, a OneLake SAS and user delegation keys can be valid for no more than one hour.
+They can't exceed the lifetime of the token that requested them.
+These lifetime restrictions are shorter than the maximum lifetime of an Azure Storage user delegation SAS.

 Construct a user delegation SAS

 The following table summarizes the fields that are supported for a OneLake SAS token.
 Subsequent sections provide more details about these parameters and how they differ from Azure Storage SAS tokens.
-OneLake doesn't support every optional parameter supported by Azure Storage, and a OneLake SAS constructed with an unsupported parameter will be rejected.
+OneLake doesn't support every optional parameter that Azure Storage supports.
+A OneLake SAS constructed with an unsupported parameter will be rejected.

 SAS field name SAS token parameter Status Description